Join the ASAP mission

-The ASAP mission is Saving Lives by Changing Lives.
-ASAP employees enjoy meaningful work, helping protect Public Safety by helping ensure that employers and their safety-sensitive employees work in drug-free environments.
+ASAP employees enjoy meaningful work, helping protect public safety by helping ensure that employers and their safety-sensitive employees work in drug-free environments.
 The mission-critical work is as demanding as it is satisfying: 85% of individuals who participate in ASAP services complete the program drug-free!
 We help substance using individuals reclaim their jobs, their health, their families and their lives.

 The successful ASAP employee is professional, mature, thrives on teamwork, is dedicated to excellence and actively participates in company-wide campaigns to cultivate a vibrant culture.
 The new ASAP employee enters a workplace where hard work is expected, contributions are valued and opportunities for growth and promotion are within reach.

-Benefits: ASAP offers comprehensive training, employer-supplemented health insurance plans, paid time off, professional development, EAP sessions, and eligibility to participate in both disability insurance and a 401-K employer-matching profit-sharing program.
+ASAP offers comprehensive training, employer-supplemented national health insurance plans, paid time off, professional development, EAP sessions, and eligibility to participate in both disability insurance and a 401-K employer-matching profit-sharing program.

 The Case Manager role provides case management support for individuals in the return-to-duty process, interfaces with employer human resources and/or their designated employer representative and the substance abuse evaluator.
 The position requires abilities for comprehensive case documentation, superior problem solving skills, and strong customer service competencies.